dalgard/meteor-viewmodel/README.md

 ViewModel.addBinding(name, {
   // Omitted in most cases.
 If true, the binding doesn't use a viewmodel, and
   // consequently, viewmodels or properties will not be created automatically.
-  // The get and set functions will be called with the view as contex instead
+  // The get and set functions will be called with the view as contex, instead
   // of a viewmodel.
-  free: false,
+  detached: false,

   // Space separated list of events
   on: "keyup input change",